• Skip to main content

 Top Accessibility Fixes

 The Instructional Designers have compiled a listing of questions frequently received from faculty as they work to make their digital content more accessible.
-If there is question you have that you don’t see on the list below, please submit it using the How do I make this Accessible? form.

 Top Accessibility Questions Received by the Instructional Designers